-- · Meet the high school course requirements (see back for details) - Meet the Regent Admission Index (RAI) score requirement- 245 or higher for lowa residents, 255 or higher for residents of other states For students entering in Fall 2021, you may be admitted to this college without a test score.
+- Meet the high school course requirements (see back for details). - Meet the Regent Admission Index (RAI) score requirement- - 245 or higher for lowa residents, 255 or higher for residents of other states.

 Tippie College of Business-Direct Admission Program

 To be eligible for direct admission as a first-year student, you must: